This story won a 2019 National Magazine award in the Personal Service category from the American Society of Magazine Editors.

 If a good death includes making sure your family is cared for, one of the greatest favors you can do for your loved ones is to provide a clear path to all of your worldly possessions.
 Putting in the time—and paperwork—to plan for the dissemination of all your stuff can save your family months of headaches, heartaches, and contentious probate battles.
 Not sure what kind of estate planning documents you need?
 We spoke with Kevin Millard, a Denver-based estate planning attorney, to help you get started.

 Great; then you probably don’t need a will.
 If you don’t have a will, your stuff—cars, jewelry, artwork, etc.—goes to your closest relative(s) under what are known as “intestate succession laws” (the laws that govern how your stuff is divided after your death).
 The state maintains very specific equations for different scenarios.
 For instance, if you die with a spouse and children from a previous relationship, your spouse gets the first $150,000 of your intestate property plus half of the remaining balance, and the descendants get everything else.
 Or, if you die with a spouse and living parents, your partner gets the first $300,000 of your intestate property and three-quarters of anything over that.
-Your parents get
+Your parents get the rest.

 If you do care about who gets your stuff and some of your “stuff” is minor children…

 At the very least, you need a guardian appointment document to determine who will care for your children after your death.
 Physical custody is different from managing any money you might have set aside for your children.
 You can name one person to manage the money and another to actually care for your children.
 Also, if your selected guardian doesn’t live where you do, he or she gets to decide whether or not your kids have to move.